Hacking Dark Roast – Tips on Brewing a Better Bold Coffee

 Not only is it (air roasting) a more even roast, but I also know that much less smoke is circulated around the roasting beans.
 This way darker roasts can be achieved without a real charcoal or overly smokey taste.

-I’m not a professional roaster, but I have been home roasting coffee since 1998.
+I’m not a professional roaster but have been home roasting coffee since 1998.
 The best dark roast coffees I have had all came from air roasters, be it a popcorn popper or the now-gone Hearthware line.
-The drum roasters that I have used did an outstanding job with medium and light roasts but were uneven with darker coffee.
+The drum roasters I used did an outstanding job with medium and light roasts, but were uneven with darker coffee.

 Putting it All Together

-So far I haven’t discussed the brewing method.
-I could do a bunch of tests to determine which is best, but I doubt there will be consensus across all coffee drinkers.
+So far, I haven’t discussed the brewing method.
+I could do a bunch of tests to determine which is best, but I doubt there will be consensus among all coffee drinkers.
 For me, the best option is going to be the AeroPress.
-The AeroPress design allows it to brew great coffee at lower temperatures.
-This is covered in The Upside Down AeroPress Coffee Brewing Tutorial.
-Another excellent brewing option would be cold brew coffee.
+The AeroPress design allows it to brew great coffee at lower temperatures, as covered in The Upside Down AeroPress Coffee Brewing Tutorial.
+Another excellent brewing option would be cold-brew coffee.

-Although I don’t consider myself a dark roast coffee fan, I now know a few tricks to use when I want to reach for something darker.
+Although I don’t consider myself a fan of dark roast coffee, I now know a few tricks for when I want to reach for something darker.

 Making coffee with the AeroPress.